ietf-wg-cellar/matroska-specification/streaming.md

 It is possible for a `Matroska Player` to detect that a stream is not seekable.
 If the stream has neither a `SeekHead` list or a `Cues` list at the beginning of the stream, it **SHOULD** be considered non-seekable.
-Even though it is possible to seek blindly forward in the stream, it is **NOT RECOMMENDED**.
+Even though it is possible to seek forward in the stream, it is **NOT RECOMMENDED**.

 In the context of live radio or web TV, it is possible to "tag" the content while it is